-Important: If the parliamentarian and scorers will submit scores/rankings on electronic ballots via a web-based tournament management system, you will need a laptop in the chamber.
+Important: The parliamentarian and scorers will submit scores/rankings on electronic ballots via SpeechWire, a web-based tournament management system.
+You will need a laptop in the chamber and are required to register as a judge in advance of the tournament at speechwire.com.
+Instructional videos can be located there, if you have questions on how to register.